 Obviously, the life of the lithium ion battery has to be 4 times that of the lead acid battery equivalent to get the same value.
 As we have seen, this is not the case.

-In all cases lead acid battery construction was the most cost-effective even when a larger lead acid battery was fitted to give better charge acceptance and longer cycle life.
+In all cases, lead-acid battery construction was the most cost-effective even when a larger lead-acid battery was fitted to give better charge acceptance and longer cycle life.
 In this example, the application was a telecoms tower in India.
 The same principle holds true in most applications and geographies, more so in colder climates.
-The other misconception is that Li-ion is a cleaner technology and less polluting than lead acid.
+The other misconception is that Li-ion is a cleaner technology and less polluting than lead-acid.
 The cradle to gate emissions for different battery chemistries is given in Figs. 5 and 6.

 This figure shows the boundary of operations for battery manufacture.
-From extraction and transport of raw materials right through all the processing steps to the point where the batteries are ready to ship.
+From the extraction and transport of raw materials right through all the processing steps to the point where the batteries are ready to ship.

 Table 2 is a real-life situation comparing the economics of using lithium ion battery and lead acid battery working over different life periods.